Obtaining a License Bucket

-Select the one or more service for which you want to add or update a license, and click "Continue" to move on to the next step
+Select one or more service for which you want to add or update a license, and click Continue.

-Paste license keys you want to apply to your Artifactory services to the Add Licenses entry field, click Add Licenses and Continue.
+Paste the license keys you want to apply to your Artifactory services to the Add Licenses entry field, click Add Licenses and Continue.

 Adding multiple licenses at once